reconhub/gisfirstaid/README.md

 A website with examples on common GIS problems in epidemiology.

 ## Live version
 It is currently hosted here: https://gisfirstaid.netlify.com/

-The actual page is on the branch `gh-pages`.
-Whenever someone pushes a new version, the netlify site gets automatically updated.
+This website is generated using [blogdown](https://bookdown.org/yihui/blogdown/).
+The files of the website itself are contained in the `/public` folder of this *github* project.
+Whenever someone pushes a new version of these files, the netlify site gets automatically updated.

 ## Contributing

+The workflow for contributing is fairly simple if you are familiar with using github, and writing Rmarkdown documents:

+1. [fork](https://github.com/reconhub/gisfirstaid#fork-destination-box) the website on github, so that you will create your own copy of the website

-When you want to add a new article, use `blogdown::new_post`.
-In case you found an error or want to change something, simply send a PR.
+2. to add a new article to `content/posts/`, use `blogdown::new_post` or copy an existing post and change it as appropriate.
 Each post needs to have some metadata.
-Look at the existing posts for inspiration
+Look at the existing posts for inspiratio:n
 ```
 ---
 title: <the title of the post>